 Another issue I found with this case is that the microSD card slot is incredibly hard to get access to.
 It is too small to get your finger in so you will need to use a screw driver or something instead.

-The Eleduino Raspberry Pi case will set you back about $10-20 dollars.
+The Eleduino Raspberry Pi case will set you back about $10-20 dollars depending on where you buy it from.

 I hope you have enjoyed this article on some of the coolest Raspberry Pi cases!
 If you have any of your own thoughts that you would like to let us know then be sure to drop us a comment below.